valeriosillari/zitronenstrasse/README_todo.md

 ### MAP: set fading effect on each marker when appears

-### MAP: remove/custom link "View on Google Maps" from marker INFO window. before we have not ...

 ### CONTACT PAGE: set mail as simplest one

 ### ABOIT PAGE: set text and info